AndreaMariani-AM/AndreaMariani-AM/README.md

 I'm currently a PhD student @[Epigenetics Mechanisms in Cancer](https://www.research.ieo.it/research-and-technology/principal-investigators/epigenetic-mechanisms-in-cancer/) lab in Milan (IT).
 Previously a Molelecular Biologist @[University Of Helsinki](https://www.helsinki.fi/en) (FI) in the [Rare Cancers Research Groups](https://www2.helsinki.fi/en/researchgroups/rare-cancers-research-group/group)

-- 🔭 Working on the interplay between Epigenetics mechanisms and their implication in gene regulation
+- 🔭 Working on the interplay between Epigenetic mechanisms and their implication in gene regulation
 - :dog: Passionate about Epigenetics, Genomics and Transcriptomics
 - 🌱 Learning Single Cell methods for Genomics and Transcriptomics